-Before me, the undersigned authority, on this day personally appeared T. A.
+Before me, the undersigned authority; on this day personally appeared T. A. Binford, who, being by me duly sworn, on dath says:

-Binford, who, being by me duly sworn, on oath says: My name is T. A. Binford, and I was born near Waller, Harris County, Tex., on April 5, 1881, and have lived in Harris County all my life.
+My hame is T. A. Binford and I was born hear Waller, Harris County, Tex., on April 5, 1881, and have lived in Harris County all my life.
 I am now 36 years of age.
-My father's name is J. A. Binford, and he lives near Waller, Harris County, Tex.

-I am a city detective for the city of Houston, and have been so employed about four years and a half, but have been in the police department of said city for about 10 years.
+My father's name is J. A. Binford, and he lives near Waller, Harris County, Tex., I am a city detective for the city of Houston, and have been so employed about four years and a half, but have been in the police department of said city for about 10 years.
 Since I have been a city detective my salary has been \$100 a month.

 a month.

-On the night of the 23d of August, 1917, I rang in to the police station and was told that the negro soldiers of the Twenty-fourth United States Infantry were rioting, and I went immediately to the station.
+On the night of the 23d of August 1917 Trangin to the police station and was told that the negro soldiers of the Twenty-fourth United States Infantry were rioting, and I, went immediately to the station.
 Then Tom Goodson, Arch Spradley, L. G. Bryson, Norfleet Hill, and myself, all city detectives, got in a car and went out Washington to Brunner Avenue, and there we learned about the negro soldiers rioting, and we started to get out of the car and they opened fire on us.
 They fired some hundred and fifty or two hundred shots at us.
-I was the only one in my party that was injured.
+If was the only one in my party that was injured.
 I was shot once through the right knee, a rifle bullet going clear through the knee.
-I was taken to Nors-worthy's Hospital, and stayed there for 10 days.
+I was taken to Norsworthy's Hospital, and stayed there for 10 days.
 Dr. John T. Moore, 431 Kress Building, Houston, treated me.
-I was laid off from my work from the night of the riot until November 20.
-I have never been able to walk without the aid of a cane or crutches since the night of the riot. the aid of a cane or crutches since the night of the riot.
+I was laid off from my work from the night of the riot until November, 20, I have never been able to walk, without the aid of a cane or crutches since the night of the riot.

 I have a wife and four children that are solely dependent on me for support.
-My wife's name is Mrs. Maud Binford, and my children are as follows: Ellis. aged 14 years; Beryl, aged 12; Tom, aged 9; and Doris, aged 6.
+My wife's name is Mrs. Maud Binford, and my children are as follows: Ellis, aged 14 years; Beryl, aged 12; Tom, aged 9; and Doris, aged 6.
 Their only means of support comes from my salary.